Sparsh57/Time-Table-Optimization/README.md

-# Timetable Generation System for KREA University: Our Clock
+# Timetable Optimization System: Multi-Organization Support

-This project aims to automate the generation of optimized student and professor timetables at KREA University using a combination of dynamic programming techniques and a custom UI.
-The system utilizes **Google OR-Tools** for constraint-based optimization, FastAPI for the back-end, and MariaDB for data management.
-Additionally, **Google Authentication** is integrated for secure user login.
-This solution addresses the complex scheduling needs of students, professors, and administrators by resolving conflicts in course timing and professor availability efficiently.
+This project provides an automated timetable generation system designed for educational institutions.
+It uses **Google OR-Tools** for constraint-based optimization, FastAPI for the backend, and SQLite for data management.
+The system features **Google Authentication**, **multi-organization support**, and **multiple professors per course** functionality to address complex scheduling needs efficiently.

 ## Table of Contents